micahyoung/docker-mtls-socket-proxy/README.md

 ## Requirements
 * Docker daemon with default settings (Linux or Windows)
   * Note: daemon does not need to be listing on network port, only needs default socket listener
-* Hostname for your docker daemon host's IP (either DNS name or /etc/host entry)
+* Hostname or IP for your docker daemon host machine
-  * Note: `host.docker.internal` may already be present on [Docker Desktop](https://docs.docker.com/docker-for-mac/networking/#use-cases-and-workarounds)

 ## Usage

 ### Build the image locally on a Docker daemon
 #### Linux/MacOS
 Note: no certs are included in the image.
-It will not be runnable without the final steps below.
+It generates self-signed certs on container start.

 ```bash
 docker build --tag docker-mtls-socket-proxy -f Dockerfile.linux .